• Home

 0

-The Asian Games will be held in Indonesia from 19th to 2nd August.
+The Asian Games will be held in Indonesia from August 19th to 2nd.
 India and China will dominate the medals table.
-China won a record 24 gold medals while India won 13 gold medals in the recent Asian Games 2018.
+China won a record 24 gold medals, while India won 13 gold medals in the recent Asian Games 2018.
 China has won 30 of the 36 gold medals in the last four editions.

-The Asian Games are set to begin in Indonesia next month.
-The event is set to feature some of the most exciting sports in the world, such as judo, weightlifting, taekwondo, archery, athletics, and boxing.
+The Asian Games will begin in Indonesia next month.
+The event will feature some of the most exciting sports in the world, such as judo, weightlifting, taekwondo, archery, athletics, and boxing.

-You’re probably wondering how you can watch the Asian Games live streaming online.
-Well, you’re in luck because this article has all the answers!
+You’re probably wondering how to watch the Asian Games live streaming online.
+Well, you’re lucky because this article has all the answers!

-We have compiled a list of the best Asian Games 2020 live streaming sites so that you can watch the event in its entirety.
+We have compiled a list of the best live-streaming sites for the 2020 Asian Games so that you can watch the event.

 The 2019 Asian Games were held in Indonesia from August 18th to August 30th.
 It was the first time that the games were held in Southeast Asia.
 As one of the most significant sporting events in the world, the games have over 10,000 athletes from 45 countries.
 Some athletes are from Malaysia, Singapore, India, Indonesia, Myanmar, and China.